 3. Ease into the session.

-Start the season with the person(s) doing something that makes them feel comfortable!
+Start the session with the person(s) doing something that makes them feel comfortable!
 For example, I started the engagement session below at the couple's apartment- a place that they felt totally at home at!
 (Obviously, because it WAS their home- duh!)
 I just kind of hung back and let them chat and drink their beers.
 Obviously starting at a location like this isn't always feasible, but no matter what location you are at, start off easy.
 Don't immediately put whoever you're photographing into some awkward pose or try to take some "serious" photograph.
 Start with a simple and easy action, like walking.
 A photo session is kind of like a work-out, you need to warm up your muscles first before you get into the meaty stuff.

 4. Interact with the people you photograph!